Should I Finish This Course of Antibiotics?

 - Infections where complete bacterial eradication is necessary (e.g., tuberculosis, strep throat in patients at risk for rheumatic fever)

 This is an AI failure.
 Again, it is because of complexity.
-Osteomyelitis may affect 200 or so different bones; some need amputation, and some can be cured with oral antibiotics.
+Osteomyelitis may affect 200 different bones; some need amputation, and some can be cured with oral antibiotics.
 Endocarditis has pretty good guidelines and mostly consists of IV antibiotics (which is not really what we are worried about when considering whether I should finish this course of antibiotics).

 I love this: “Infections where complete bacterial eradication is necessary.”
 It’s so true!
 But the examples are TB and Strep in patients at risk for rheumatic fever!
+Who does that describe that lives in the USA?
+AI fail.

 That passes for advice on stopping an antibiotic for a viral infection you don’t need.